 Life Cycle is another parameter of demographic segmentation used by companies to divide potential customers.

 A simple example is of insurance companies that target young and middle-age individuals for their life insurance policies.
 Generally, they are expected to live longer compared to senior citizens and thus prove to be more beneficial customers.

 Gender segmentation is another common market strategy, where customers are divided into categories of male and female.
 Every product that contains some kind of differentiation which caters to the different needs of the two genders is divided based on this type of market segmentation.
 As the saying goes men are from Mars and women are from Venus, naturally, there is a lot of differentiation between their likes, dislikes and preferences.
 Different products differ based on gender, and since companies are focusing on female customers equally as on male customers, majority of products offered in the market are divided based on gender segmentation.

 Examples include Calvin Klein and Christian Dior that offer different perfumes, cologne and other fragrance, watches ranges for men and women.
-Nike and Adidas are more examples of footwear brands that offer different footwear for men and women.
+Nike and Adidas are good examples of footwear brands that offer different sports footwear, apparels and related accessories for men and women and youth.

 When marketers initiate a marketing campaign and devise a market strategy, besides considering other factors of their potential customers, they also segment their customers, based on their income level.
 Products offered by a company, sets its product price based not only on the cost of production but also on the income level of its target market segment.
 If a product centres the middle income market, its price level will consider the income of that target market.
 In this way, not only the company will benefit from the product but the purchasing power of customers will also not be affected.

 Similarly, high-end designer products target the high-income customers, offering them unique one of a kind product.
 Designer products thus are priced high, rendering them purchasable only by the high income individuals, and placing them out of reach of other lower income market segments.
 Products that practice income based demographic segmentation include all designer labels.